dbca-wa/wastd/docs/business_analysts.rst

 Business Analysts
 =================
-This chapter draws the big picture of the turtle data ecosystem by presenting business, functional and stakeholders' requirements as readable use cases.
+This chapter draws the big picture of the turtle data ecosystem by presenting business, functional and stakeholders' requirements as readable use cases and describing existing implementations.

 We apply IBM's `simple pattern for requirements analysis
 <https://www.ibm.com/developerworks/architecture/library/ar-analpat/ar-analpat-pdf.pdf>`_